Unexpected Joshua Tree: Super Bloom Hiking At An Unusual National Park

 Hiking in Joshua Tree National Park

 I’ll be the first to tell you that hiking is the best way to experience any National Park, and Joshua Tree is no different.
 I’ll also tell you that hiking in Joshua Tree is an intense activity that you need to be well prepared for.
-In addition to hiking, you can also do a guided tour of the Desert Queen Ranch in the park, also interesting but less intense.
+In addition to hiking, you can just go picnicking or do a guided tour of the Desert Queen Ranch in the park, also interesting but less intense.

-How to be prepared for hiking in Joshua Tree
+How to Prepare for Hiking in Joshua Tree

 Like we said above, BRING LOTS OF WATER.
 There are no water sources within Joshua Tree National Park and whether you think you’ll need it or not, you need to bring as much water as you can.
 Also, there is no food in Joshua Tree (outside of the Joshua Tree CA Visitor Center), so any meals and snacks need to be packed in.
 The best hikes in Joshua Tree NP will leave you hungry, so be ready!